Meet our board members

 Penny is the co-owner of Schulz Livestock, a beef and sheep farming operation at Field in the Upper South East region.
 She is a researcher, and Ag-Tech startup founder.
 She is a Livestock Consultant, University Lecturer and Senior Dairy Extension Officer.

-Penny is currently undertaking a PhD in Rural Science and holds a Master of Science in Agriculture, a Bachelor of Agriculture and is a Graduate of the Australian Institute of Company Directors.
+Penny has recently completed a PhD in Rural Science and holds a Master of Science in Agriculture, a Bachelor of Agriculture and is a Graduate of the Australian Institute of Company Directors.
 She also holds a range of executive officer positions with Livestock SA, the Australian Beef Industry Foundation, and SA Cattle Advisory Group.

 Penny has a particular interest in community engagement, and using technology for productive and sustainable land management.